etienne-henry/Red_list_criterion/README.md

 Although these are not included in the repository, references providing access to all the different raw dataset are available in the corresponding codes and in the paper.
 The dataframe data/birds_ER_predictors_range_noAUTO.csv compile all the predictors of extinction and the Red List category of all the birds used for the analysis.

-Code 02_birds_analysis.R executes the analysis.
-It will call all the other 02_function_analysis scripts to recreate the results.
+Code 02_birds_analysis.R call the script 02_function_analysis.R and executes the analysis to recreate the results.